davismwhaley/gravityspy-glitch-explorer/README.md

 This explorer helps investigate:

-- How glitch types organize morphologically
+- How glitch types organize morphologically, categorizing them by blip glitches, whistles, scattered light, and coincidence class.
 - Whether subclasses or subclusters exist within known types
 - Where human labels and machine-learned clusters disagree
 - Which regions of the embedding deserve deeper investigation (Phase B)

+  Different clusters appear up/down/left/right because they have different spectrogram shapes.
+They may share internal structure, or vary continuously along one or two morphological dimensions.
 This style of exploration mirrors **detector-characterization research** done inside the LIGO Scientific Collaboration.

 ---